 Then you have people like me that go with circles because it is more efficient in my opinion.

 Again, this is all about your storage, slicing, and cooking preferences.

 After you have harvested your zucchini, cleaned the zucchini, and then cut it into the slices you prefer, it is time to roll onwards toward the freezing process.

 So you’ll begin by pulling out a soup pot.
 You’ll then need to place water in the pot and place it on the stove over medium-high heat.
 Be sure to place the lid on the pot as it will help bring the water to a boil faster.

-Once the water has boiled, you’ll need to have you zucchini set-up near the stove.
-But before you begin blanching the zucchini, you’ll also need to have a large mixing bowl filled with cold water and ice.
+Once the water has boiled, you’ll need to have your zucchini set-up near the stove.
+However, before you begin blanching the zucchini, you’ll also need to have a large mixing bowl filled with cold water and ice.